SEAN: Hey, for a first week of the month, this isn’t too bad! It’s under 20 titles! That’s practically nothing!

-MELINDA: I’m trying to figure out whether “less creepy than I was expecting” is an actionable recommendation.
+MJ: I’m trying to figure out whether “less creepy than I was expecting” is an actionable recommendation.

 SEAN: New Seven Seas debuts always fill me with a combination of delight and dread, which resolves into one or the other once the title is read, like a Schrodinger’s Box.
 Light novel series, fantasy, loser protagonist, tsundere lead girl… we’ve seen these elements before – indeed, more than once – from Seven Seas licenses.
 We’ll see how Dragonar Academy goes.

 On the other hand, a new volume of Toradora! cannot possibly make me happier.
 This is a great story with a top notch adaptation, funny characters and knows when to use humor and heart.
 An absolute must read.

 Bleach.
 It’s Volume 59.
 It’s running through its final arc.
 Which may actually take 15 years.
 Recommended for Bleach fans.

 A Devil and Her Love Song has only hit Volume 13, and yet this is its finale.
 I enjoyed this series with its blunt and broken lead couple and a good deal of humor with its darkness.
 An excellent Shojo Beat title.

 MICHELLE: I’m definitely looking forward to reading the conclusion of this series.

 ANNA: Me too.
 This was a great, slightly edgy Shojo Beat series.

 SEAN: If you enjoyed Dragon Ball, and then enjoyed it again in the huge VIZBIG editions, well then why not buy it again in full color?
 Dragon Ball Full Color 1 actually appears to be Dragon Ball Z, meaning I’ve no interest in it.
 (I like my Goku goofy).
 But DBZ fans should greatly enjoy seeing it again with bright colors.